desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 6. SHOULD derive a DS record set from the retrieved CDS/CDNSKEY record sets and publish it in the Parent zone, as to secure the Child's delegation.

+For above queries, the Parental Agent MUST use a trusted and validating DNS resolver and MUST treat responses with unauthenticated data (AD bit not set) as an error condition, unless indicated otherwise.

 If an error condition occurs before Step 6, in particular: